Leroy Jethro Gibbs: Other romantic relationships

 After Shannon and Kelly's deaths and before he married his second wife, it is suggested that Gibbs had an affair with a woman named Rose Tamayo in Colombia.
 He was on a classified drug interdiction mission as a Marine Scout Sniper, and was wounded during the mission.
 In "Deliverance", Rose's now-adult son Tomas is introduced as a person of interest in a case.
 Gibbs' team suspected that he was the boy's father, but Gibbs later reveals to Tomas that Rose was already pregnant when Gibbs came to their village.
 It is later revealed that the drug lord Gibbs was sent to assassinate was the boy's father.

 Gibbs also had a past romantic relationship with the (now deceased) director of NCIS, Jenny Shepard, who was also his partner at the time.
 Jenny was also a redhead.
 In the first, second, and third seasons, he was seen in the company of a mysterious (and never-identified) redheaded woman.
 According to Bellisario, the purpose of "the mysterious redhead" was "to make everyone speculate".

-In season four, he has a steady, serious relationship with Army CID agent Lt.
+In season four, he has a steady, serious relationship with Army CID commander Lt.
 Col. Hollis Mann (Susanna Thompson), but their relationship is revealed to be over at the beginning of season five.

 In season 7, Gibbs meets lawyer Margaret Allison Hart (Rena Sofer), who worked for an old enemy of Gibbs, Col. Merton Bell.
 Although Gibbs and Hart oppose each other over several cases, they are also attracted to one another.
 When it was discovered that Bell was responsible for the death of Lara Macy in connection with the long-ago murder of Pedro Hernandez, Hart turned her back on Bell, showing her allegiance to Gibbs.

 In season 9, Gibbs begins a romance with Dr. Samantha Ryan (Jamie Lee Curtis), a psychologist with the DOD PsyOps, who has collaborated with his team in several episodes.

 The season 16 episode "Hail and Farewell" revealed that Gibbs was also engaged to a fifth woman, Ellen Wallace, who was thought to have died in the September 11 attacks, but was murdered the night before; Gibbs broke off the engagement about two months before her death.

 Since her introduction in the series in season 15 episode 4, forensic psychologist Jack Sloane (Maria Bello) has shared a close bond with Gibbs, to the point that the other team members question if Gibbs and Sloane have "a thing".
 The two share a kiss in Sloane's final episode (season 18 episode 8).